Azure Data Factory: What it is and how to use it

 Azure Data Factory connectors: the most used in the business environment

-The connectors (or connectors) in Azure Data Factory are software components designed for simplify and facilitate integration data that allows you to connect and interact with a wide range of services and data platforms, both inside and outside Azure.
+The connectors (or connectors) offered by Azure Data Factory of Microsoft Azure are software components designed for simplify and facilitate integration data that allows you to connect and interact with a wide range of services and data platforms, both inside and outside Azure.

 In a nutshell, they act as a bridge between Data Factory and the different sources and destinations and allow you to acquire data from external sources, such as database, files, cloud services, software applications and to load the data to desired destinations or vice versa.